zinebelbacha/AI-assistant-for-doctors/README.md

 ## **1. Chest X-ray Classification Model**

-This model is a custom TensorFlow implementation for classifying chest X-ray images, leveraging the DenseNet121 architecture , fine tuned on the dataset below .
+This model is a custom TensorFlow implementation for classifying chest X-ray images, leveraging the DenseNet121 architecture , fine tuned on a customized dataset.

 ### **Model Details**
 - **Architecture**: DenseNet121